-Carry Over is performance video on view at Vox Populi from May 4 thru June 24, as part of the group exhibition WE ARE THE FRUITING BODY.
+Carry Over is a performance video project recently on view at Vox Populi as part of the group exhibition WE ARE THE FRUITING BODY.

 Carry Over (2018)

 One-channel video installation with sound

 While watching news footage of the Exxon Valdez oil spill in 1989, Phil McCrory - who was working as a hairstylist at the time in Alabama - was struck by how otters were saturated with crude oil.
 Figuring human hair soaked up oil similarly to that of the otters, McCrory tested his theory by staging a small-scale, contained oil spill where he sought out to absorb motor oil with leftover hair from his salon.
 Years later, McCrory’s science experiment has been patented and distributed to mediate and repair environmental damage caused by oil spills.